Pumatics/pumatics.github.io/tutors.md

     <div class="tutor-info">
         <h3>Boris S.</h3>
         <p><strong>Subjects:</strong> Middle School Math, Middle School Science, Algebra I, Geometry, Algebra II / Trigonometry, Precalculus / Math Analysis</p>
+        <p><strong>Bio:</strong> Hello!
+I am Boris.
+I am from Russia.
+I like climbing trees, playing guitar, and the snow.
+I do not like pizza.
+My favorite topics are mathematics, literature, and history.
+Especially mathematics, because it is beautiful and interconnected.
+There is nothing more exciting than being stuck on a problem except for finally solving it.
+My mission is to share my love for knowledge with my students.</p>
     </div>
 </div>